YellowButShort-kys/Threaded-Requests/README.md

 # Threaded Requests

 This is a wrapper library for https that handles the requests using threads.
-That way, even long connections will tank the performance.
+That way, even long connections will not tank the performance.
 Moreover, it allows for a multiple connections at the same time.

 ## How to start